-Here are 10 activities to help your students learn effective stress management.
+Here are 10 ways to help your students manage their stress.

-Morning meetings are an important way to stay connected (during in-person and virtual learning) with your students and address any issues they may be having.
-Spend some time at the start of the school day to check in with students.
-This can be a time to address any issues they may be facing, talk through their feelings and emotions, and practice socialemotional skills.
+Morning meetings are an important way to connect with your students and address any issues they may be having.
+Spend some time at the start of each school day to check in with students.
+This can be a time to address any issues they may be facing, talk through their feelings and emotions, and practice social and emotional skills.
 Morning meetings can strengthen student-teacher relationships, increase social awareness and self-efficacy, and reduce stress.

-Games are a fun and interactive way to teach students social–emotional skills like self-management.
+Games are a fun and interactive way to teach students social and emotional skills like self-management, which can equip them to work through stress.
 Here are a couple of our favorites: